ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 <br/>The target for deployment of Critical patches is 7-15 days.</td></tr>
 <tr>
 <td>Emergency patches</td>
 <td>Where the existence, extent, and spread of worms, viruses, or exploits poses a very high likelihood of damage to business critical systems, such as unauthorised system access, information disclosure, arbitrary code execution, or denial of service.
-Patches should be applied upon the advice of MoJ Operational Security Team and as a matter of priority.</td>
+Patches should be applied upon the advice of MOJ Operational Security Team and as a matter of priority.</td>
-<td>For patches deemed as Emergency, the Incident Management plan, based upon the <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-incident-management-policy/">MoJ Incident Management Policy</a> should be used.
+<td>For patches deemed as Emergency, the Incident Management plan, based upon the <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-incident-management-policy/">MOJ Incident Management Policy</a> should be used.
 <br/><b>Timescale:</b>
 <br/>The target timescale for deployment is 24 hours - 4 days.</td></tr>
 </table>